Paulsky/magento-2-dymo-labelwriter/README.md

 ### Known Issues

 At this moment there are no known issues.
 Please let us know if you have any problems with the module!

+### Troubleshoot

+* Please check if you have the right version installed of the [DLS]
+* If you updated the DLS, please restart your browser, or restart your computer completely.
+* Clear the Magento cache
+* Clear your own browser cache

 ### Todo's